 How do I pay a fine?

-You may pay in person, by mail, online or over the phone.
+You may pay in person, by mail or online.
 You may mail your copy of the infraction and enclose a check or money order, payable to District Court.
 Please write the infraction number on the check.
-If your check is not honored, your case will be re-opened, a $25 returned check fee will be added, and a hold will be put on your driver’s license.
-There is a drop box located on the ground floor of the courthouse at 1200 Franklin Street.
+If your check is not honored, your case will be re-opened and a $25 returned check fee will be added.
 The hours are: 8:00am-4:30pm Monday through Friday.
-You may pay your Clark County District Court fines online at www.clark.wa.gov/district-court or by phone at (866) 923-8236.
+You may pay your Clark County District Court fines online at www.clark.wa.gov/district-court.
 There is a small fee to pay by debit/credit card.

 What is a mitigation hearing?

-Check box two (2) on the citation to request a mitigation hearing.
+Check box three (3) on the citation to request a mitigation hearing.
 If you request a mitigation hearing, you are admitting the infraction but want to explain the circumstances and ask the judge to reduce the fine or enter deferred findings.
-The court will send notice of a hearing date by mail, or set one immediately if you bring your citation into the District Court office.
-You can also request “night court” if you are unable to appear during regular business hours.
+The court will send notice of a hearing date by mail or set one immediately if you bring your citation into the District Court office.

 What is a contested hearing?